-The information on Ilurbeda is thus scarce, leaving etymology and archaeological context as the sole sources of evidence for a discussion on Her nature.
+The information on Ilurbeda is thus scarce, leaving etymology and archaeological context as the sole sources of evidence for a discussion on her nature.
 Regarding the former, in the past, people stressed the presence of the elements i-, ili- and ilur in Iberian names, leading to the suggestion that the theonym came from a native pre-Roman language, perhaps with a connection to the Basque Ilurberrixo (Encarnação 2015: 202).
-In some of those analysis, ilur- was given all sorts of meanings, from “thorn” to “dirt” and “city” or “village”, while -beda was believed to come from the Basque bide or “path”, an Iberian word for mountain or a proto-Celtic *bedo, meaning “ditch” or “channel” (Hernando Sobrino 2005: 156-7).
+In some of those analyses, ilur- was given all sorts of meanings, from “thorn” to “dirt” and “city” or “village”, while -beda was believed to come from the Basque bide (path) or an Iberian word for mountain; a proto-Celtic *bedo, meaning “ditch” or “channel”, has also been considered (Hernando Sobrino 2005: 156-7).

-Since the first altars to be discovered were those from Góis, in the 1950s, and it was only decades later that others surfaced, the initial theories on the Ilurbeda presented Her as a local deity (Hernando Sobrino 2005: 153-4), in as much as Blázquez, quite bluntly, described Her as a goddess whose theonym is a placename (Encarnação 2015: 202).
-Even with the discovery of additional votive inscriptions, which made clear that there was more to Her than just a local status, people still retained the notion of a tutelary deity, largely thanks to the interpretation of ilur- as “city”.
-As late as 2002, Cardim Ribeiro was still suggesting Ilurbeda was the patron goddess of Ilourbida, a city mentioned by Ptolemy, and that the expansion of Her cult was the result of a migration of its inhabitants (Encarnação 2008: 357).
+Since the first altars to be discovered were those from Góis, in the 1950s, and it was only decades later that others surfaced, the initial theories on the Ilurbeda presented her as a local deity (Hernando Sobrino 2005: 153-4), in as much as Blázquez, quite bluntly, described her as a goddess whose theonym is a placename (Encarnação 2015: 202).
+Even with the discovery of additional votive inscriptions, which made clear that there was more to her than just a local status, people still retained the notion of a tutelary deity, largely thanks to the interpretation of ilur- as “city”.
+As late as 2002, Cardim Ribeiro was still suggesting Ilurbeda was the patron goddess of Ilourbida, a city mentioned by Ptolemy, and that the expansion of her cult was the result of a migration of its inhabitants (Encarnação 2008: 357).
 But just a few years later, Maria Hernando Sobrino used the then recent findings in Ávila and approached the topic from the perspective of a connection to the Lares Viales.
-She proposed that beda means “path” and noted that most of the known altars to Ilurbeda were found close to ancient roads, suggesting She was a goddess of mountainous trails, perhaps the deity that helped in journeys through rough terrain (Hernando Sobrino 2005: 160-4).
+She proposed that beda means “path” and noted that most of the known altars to Ilurbeda were found close to ancient roads, suggesting she was a goddess of mountainous trails, perhaps a deity who helped in journeys through rough terrain (Hernando Sobrino 2005: 160-4).

-Prósper had a different and more recent theory where she rejected a link with Basque and Iberian names, proposing instead that Ilurbeda was the deification of the gold (iluro) mine (bedo) 2010/2011: 56-8 and 62).
+Prósper has a different and more recent theory where she rejects a link with Basque and Iberian names, proposing instead that Ilurbeda was the deification of the gold (iluro) mine (bedo) (2010/2011: 56-8 and 62).
 She also set aside Sobrino’s interpretation, though accepting that *bedo could mean a shepherds’ path, and justified the epigraphic link to the Lares Viales with the transportation of extracted metals, which would call for a double tribute: one to the goddess of the mine, the other to the gods of the roads (Prósper 2010/2011: 56).

 3. Work hypothesis